Ready to Get Started?

 READ MORE>>

-AS HOLIDAY SPENDING RISES, 60% OF AMERICANS LIVE PAYCHEQUE TO PAYCHEQUE
+WHY ARE 60% OF AMERICANS LIVING PAYCHEQUE TO PAYCHEQUE?

 Recent economic trends have highlighted a concerning reality for many American households.
 Despite a slight easing of inflation, as noted by the Federal Reserve, the financial pressures on families remain acute.
 As we approach the holiday season, which is notorious for being a financial sinkhole that can last throughout the year, a concerning amount of Americans are living paycheck to paycheck while holiday spending continues to rise.
 Does a rash of national bankruptcies await the new year?
 How viable of an option is bankruptcy when faced with mounting debt?
 Let’s take a look.